 to Your Residents

-There are many ways to market your activities to your residents.
+So how do you get your residents to your activities?
+There are lots of ways that you can market your activities to your residents.

 Marketing activities to your residents doesn’t have to take a lot of time.
 Once you find out what works, just rinse and repeat!
 If you need ideas, here are a few to get you started:

 1. Plan as far ahead as possible so that you can include all of your activities in your monthly activity calendar.
 Further, make sure that all of your residents receive your monthly calendar.
 You may even want to enlarge it on your copy machine so that residents can easily read what is going on.

 2. Use “dailies” to list what is going on for the day.
 A daily is simply a list of the day’s activities.
 Post this list every day in a well-traveled location of your facility for residents to read.

 3. Use your monthly Resident Council meetings as a time to get residents involved in activity planning.
 Have residents offer suggestions for activities.
 It is helpful to have the residents feel as though they are a part of the process.
 Also, use this time to notify residents of upcoming activities.

 4. Use flyers to promote and advertise your events.
 Post the ads in elevators, near the front lobby, and anywhere else you think is appropriate.
 One trick to use with flyers is to post them on Fridays for the upcoming week.
 By doing so, family members who come by to visit over the weekend will notice the upcoming events and try to persuade their loved ones to attend.